stianhoiland/cmdtab/README.md

 - Big readable app icons
 - ~~Click an app icon with the mouse to switch to that app (WIP!)~~
 - Smart key capture so keys don't unexpected bleed through to other apps
-- Wrap stop/bump is hard to explain but easy to feel: Try holding Alt-Tab until the end, then press Tab again (while Alt is still down)--works in reverse, too!
+- Wrap bump is hard to explain but easy to feel: Try holding Alt-Tab until the end, then press Tab again (while Alt is still down)--works in reverse, too!
-- When cycling windows of the same app, return back to the window you started at by pressing Escape (while Alt is still down) This doesn't override or block Windows' native Alt-Escape hotkey
+- When cycling windows of the same app, cancel and return to the initial window by pressing Escape (while Alt is still down).
+This doesn't override or block Windows' native Alt-Escape hotkey
 - Press Q (while Alt is still down) to close the selected application (by closing all its windows)
 - Press W or F4 (while Alt is still down) to close the selected window
 - Delayed show[^2] prevents the switcher from indecipherably flashing and disappearing when all you wanted was to instantly Alt-Tab *once* to get back to the previous app[^3].